the0epicguy/Smart-Waste-Management-System/DSA_mini_project/README.md

 ## 🧩 Overview

 **SmartWasteGUI** is a **Graphical User Interface (GUI) application** designed to simplify and automate waste management in urban areas.
-It allows users (e.g., municipal workers or administrators) to monitor bin statuses, view alerts for full bins, and optimize collection schedules using a clean and interactive interface.
+It allows users (e.g., municipal workers or administrators) to monitor bin statuses, view alerts for full bins and optimize collection schedules using a clean and interactive interface.

 This project demonstrates how **technology and sustainability** can work hand-in-hand to create cleaner and smarter cities.